-where $\partial_{(y, \lambda, \nu)} G$ denotes the Jacobian for the KKT system with respect to the concatenation of the variables $(y, \lambda, \nu)$.
-Rearranging gives the \textbf{implicit differentiation formula}:

-In typical differentiable optimization settings, $x$ often refers to the hidden states of a neural network, and $y$ corresponds to the layer output passing forward.
-Denote the subsequent layers applied to $y^*$ as $\mathcal{N}$, and the final predictions as $z=\mathcal{N}(y^*)$.
-We are ultimately interested in some task objective $\mathcal{L}(x,z)$.
-For completeness, we included $x$ in the final loss function.
-For gradient-based training, we would like to determine how $\mathcal{L}$ varies with $x$, where $\mathcal{L}(\cdot)$ depends on the optimal solution $y^*(x)$:

-Importantly, the term $\partial_x y^*(x)$ in~\cref{eq:gu} involves the inverse of a Hessian or KKT matrix, which can be computationally expensive and memory-intensive to compute for large problems.
-In typical scenarios, forming and factorizing this large \textbf{second-order matrix} has cubic-time complexity and high memory cost, which pose a major bottleneck for scaling differentiable optimization layers.
-These challenges motivate our goal of approximating the gradient $\nabla_x \mathcal{L}$ using only first-order information, thereby eliminating the need to invert the large KKT matrix.
+Importantly, the term $dy^*(x)/dx$ requires solving a linear system involving the inverse of the Jacobian $(\nabla_{(y, \lambda, \nu)} G)^{-1}$, which can be computationally expensive and memory-intensive to compute for large problems.
+Besides, in most problems, the $\nabla_{(y, \lambda, \nu)} G$ involves computing a Hessian $\nabla_{yy}^2 g(x,y)$, which poses a major bottleneck for scaling differentiable optimization layers.
+These challenges motivate our goal of approximating the gradient $\nabla_x F$ using only first-order information, thereby eliminating the need to invert or even form a large KKT matrix.